mandarexceptionaire/oauth-node-js/README.md

 ## Http Emit

-- Your http request flow should look like this.
+- Http request from top-down view from fiddler.
+Please observe the Protocol | Host | URL section.

 ![Alt text](images/fiddle.JPG "Fiddler request look")

 ## SSL Emit

 - Make sure you have your port **443** open for SSL handshake to commit to intuit server.
+Please observe the undergoing SSL handshake from the application layer in network monitor.

 ![Alt text](images/ssl.JPG "SSL Handshake")